Battle of the Architectural Jargons: Difference Between Millwork and Casework

 - There will be quicker installation times

 - You can repair, reconfigure and reassemble different parts!
-Since modular casework can be disassembled and reattached, it is easier to repair or replace than traditional millwork.
+Since modular casework can be disassembled and reattached, it is easier to repair or replace than the traditional millwork.
 If you are not too picky, then casework fulfills the furnishing purposes of your property wholesomely.
 Moreover, casework is not fitted on the floors or walls.
 This makes them easy to relocate and rearrange.

 - Your requirements are specifiable Custom millwork drawing is time-consuming and tedious.
 It is rarely done without a few revisions.
 However, modular casework drawings can be easily created over by local casework drafting company.
-Or you can create casework models with BIM software, to get the intended design.
+Or, you can create casework models with BIM software, to get the intended design.

 Contact BluEntCAD today for modular casework design or custom millwork drafting.
 We specialize in working with local businesses, startups, law firms, hospitality, and recreational businesses as well as real-estate contractors.